Main illustration: Iain Macarthur

 If there’s just one designer on a cross-functional team, who can they learn from?
 This is especially problematic for new hires who join a team and don’t know how design works at your company.
 Covering this in onboarding helps, but it’s not enough.
 Doing design crits help as well, but it’s just not enough to really pick it up.
 As with any craft, the best way to learn is by observing and imitating.

 Establishing and documenting a shared process for how you approach design problems can be incredibly useful as well.
-We’ve created a checklist that we follow for each new project that we take on that guides designers through the process and helps them plan their work.
+We’ve created a checklist that we follow for each new project that we take on that guides designers through the design process and helps them plan their work.

 Lacking a social sense of a design team